mgiammar/mgiammar/README.md

 - 👋 Hi, I’m Matthew Giammar
-- 🌱 I’m currently studying biochem and math at OSU
+- 🌱 I’m currently studying biochemistry at OSU

 <!---
 mgiammar/mgiammar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.